MENU

 Perspective Plan for Curriculum Development

-As per vision 2030, following plans have been proposed for the curriculum development:-
+As per Vision 2030, the following plans have been proposed for the curriculum development:

-1. Increased emphasis on experiential learning with the aid of latest innovative tools and techniques.
+1. Increased focus on experiential learning employing the latest innovative tools and techniques

-2. Introduction of value added courses/add-on courses that impart skills and knowledge to the students beyond the curriculum to be explored by all the departments.
+2. Introduction of value-added courses/add-on courses by all departments to impart skills and knowledge beyond the curriculum

-3. Increased investment in resources for development of custom designed software packages for Enterprise Resource Planning (ERP).
+3. Increased investment in resources for the development of customized software packages for Enterprise Resource Planning (ERP)

-4. Introduction of innovative programmes at the undergraduate as well as post-graduate level which would be catering to the current industrial and societal needs
+4. Introduction of innovative programmes at the undergraduate as well as the post-graduate level to cater to the current industrial and societal needs

-5. Integration of skill development in all the programmes and courses so as to increase employability and nurture the entrepreneurship skills.
+5. Integration of skill development in all the programmes and courses to increase employability and nurture entrepreneurship skills

-6. Special emphasis would be directed towards integrating various components of Sustainable Development Goals in the curriculum of the various programmes offered by the institute.
+6. Special attention would be paid to integrating various components of Sustainable Development Goals (SDGs) in the curriculum of the various programmes.

-7. A well-structured outcome based curriculum would be followed in accordance with UGC guidelines.
+7. A well-structured outcome-based curriculum would be followed in accordance with the UGC guidelines.

-8. Development of a learning management platform for the creation of an open educational resources.
+8. Development of a learning management platform for the creation of open educational resources.

-9. Library Expansion which would provide easy access to digital knowledge resources through DU
+9. Library expansion would provide easy access to digital knowledge resources through Delhi University.

 College

-Curriculum development in line with the 2030 Agenda of Sustainable Development Goals (SDGs)
+Curriculum development in accordance with the 2030 Agenda of Sustainable Development Goals (SDGs)

 Perspective Plan for Student Capability Enhancement

-Following plans have been proposed for the student capability enhancement:-
+The following plans have been proposed for student capability enhancement:

 1. Increased emphasis on fostering an ecosystem that will help in the development of the entrepreneurship skills of the students.

-2. Full support would be provided to the students for the establishment of start-ups in the campus for which an exclusive incubation centre with mentoring support from the enterpreneurs will be encouraged.
+2. Full support will be extended to the students for establishing start-ups on campus aided by an exclusive incubation centre with mentoring by leading entrepreneurs.

-3. Increased opportunities would be provided for the students to train them for various competitive examinations.
+3. Increased opportunities will be provided to the students to train them for various competitive examinations.

-5. The institute already has an innovation cell and skill centre to enhance the student creativity and innovation.
-Due efforts would be required to further enhance the outputs of these centres.
+5. The institute has an innovation cell and skill centre to help students enhance their creative skills and innovation.
+Due efforts will be required to improve the outputs of these centres.

 6. Interdisciplinary learning will be promoted.

-Following perspective plans in vision 2030 have been proposed for overall faculty and staff development:-
+The following perspective plans in Vision 2030 have been proposed for overall faculty and staff development:

-1. While making appointments/recruitments, the prime emphasis would be placed on research component apart from the academic merits.
+1. While making appointments/recruitments, the prime emphasis would be placed on research component, in addition to the academic merits.

 2. Enhanced support will be provided to faculty members interested in seeking additional qualifications as well as the research and consultancy.

-4. The institute shall take due interest and impart information to its faculty members about various ongoing national and international fellowships.
+4. The institute shall take due interest in informing its faculty members about the various national and international fellowships available.

-5. Institute shall provide increased benefits to those faculty who have done outstanding work in the area of research.
+5. The institute shall provide increased benefits to those faculty members who have done outstanding work in the area of research.

 E-Waste Skill Centre at Hindu College